uyth/uyth/README.md

 This is why I for instance have volunteered to work with Gryttr, a webapp for discovering climbing outside.
 (I love to climb/boulder by the way).

-I am also interested in the consulting business!
+I am also interested in the consulting business and would like to work as a consultant one day!

 #### What do I do now? 🎥

-Currently it is my final master's year.
-Hit me if you are interested in a [A Tool for In-Video Feedback](https://lci.idi.ntnu.no/wp-content/uploads/2020/02/MasterThesis_InVideoFeedback.pdf).
+Currently, I am working with my thesis.
+Hit me if you are interested in [A Tool for In-Video Feedback](https://lci.idi.ntnu.no/wp-content/uploads/2020/02/MasterThesis_InVideoFeedback.pdf).